 Speak With a New York Disability Discrimination Lawyer Today

 Workplace bullying is never acceptable.
 It is especially egregious when an employee is targeted for mockery and shame based on the fact that he or she sustained a serious work-related injury.
-If you have been the target of any kind of disability discrimination and need advice from a qualified New York employment law attorney, contact the Law Offices of White, Nisar & Hilferty, LLP, today.
+If you have been the target of any kind of disability discrimination and need advice from a qualified New York employment law attorney, contact the Law Offices of Mahir S. Nisar, Attorney at Law, today.